In-grid-collective/servPubWiki/03 VPN with Tinc/03 Section Index.md

 Tinc is a Virtual Private Network (VPN) daemon that uses tunnelling and encryption to create a secure private network between hosts on the Internet.
 Find out [more](https://www.tinc-vpn.org/) from their site.

+- [ ] what is a vpn!

->[!error] Depreciated
+>[!error] Deprecated
->Tinc is becoming depreciated . . . . this means these docs aren't very maintainable as this software will become insecure and start to break.
+>Tinc is becoming deprecated . . . . this means these docs aren't very maintainable as this software will become insecure and start to break.
 Why have them here? well it is partly to show a key resource in the making of this project, and one that has been shared and reused in different contexts.
 It is also to show the history of why we are using these software, which you can read under [[03 Section Index#Why Tinc?|Why Tinc?]]

 ## Why Tinc?